pugzillo/ticketpricing_bymusicgenres/README.md

 There is a significant difference in the average ticket resale price between concerts of different genres (Kruskal-Wallis Test: H = 318.94; p-value = 6.41e-59).
 Punk concerts have the lowest resale price (mean: 60.0); while Pop, Country, Blues, and Latin concerts have high resale prices.

+### How do tickets for concert residencies compare to concerts on tour?

+When I was looking at individual artists (ie. Dionne Warwick, The Lumineers, etc), I noticed that there was not much variation in average ticket price over time for artists that performed at the same venue multiple times and those that toured.
+Therefore, I wanted to look at the difference in average ticket resale price between the two groups.

+[PUT BOXPLOT HERE]

+Residency concerts have higher average resale price than touring concerts (Mann-whitney-u (statistic=18467363.0, pvalue=1.84e-156)

 ### Predicting Ticket Prices

 ## Conclusions